S-map Online FAQ

 Can I shade in the display based on other soil properties such as Soil Texture or Topsoil Stoniness on S-map Online?

-No, not yet.
-You can, however, download the data and load it into a GIS where you can make your own customised maps.
+No. You can, however, for limited attributes such as texture, soil class and drainage download the data from the LRIS Portal and load it into a GIS where you can make your own customised maps.

 Can I add other layers into S-map Online?